keu/docs/astro/resource-reference-azure.md

 sidebar_custom_props: { icon: 'img/azure.png' }
 ---

-Unless otherwise specified, new clusters on Astro are created with a set of default AWS resources that should be suitable for most use cases.
+Unless otherwise specified, new clusters on Astro are created with a set of default Azure resources that should be suitable for most use cases.

 Read the following document for a reference of our default resources as well as supported cluster configurations.